Skip to content

 What’s normal

-In SME transactions, the VTB typically falls between 10-30% of the sale price — depending on the file, the financing structure, and the buyer’s profile.
+In SME transactions, the VTB often falls between 10-30% of the sale price — depending on the file, the financing structure, and the buyer’s profile.
+That’s an order of magnitude, not a fixed rule.

 What moves the number: